BuildingComponentLibrary/bcl-manifest/README.md

 1. Review the sections below to learn how to gather existing content or create new content for the BCL.

-1. Once your repository is created, clone the [BCL Manifest](https://github.com/BuildingComponentLibrary/bcl-manifest) repository and add a section to the `bcl_manifest.json` file with basic information about your repo:
+1. Once your repository is created, fork the [BCL Manifest](https://github.com/BuildingComponentLibrary/bcl-manifest) repository and add a section to the `bcl_manifest.json` file with basic information about your repo:
 	- github repo name
 	- github organization
 	- type of repo (enter either `measure` or `component`)